 You might try sprinkling some flour on the potatoes before you cook them.
 This makes them more crunchy.

 Never thought of putting flour on them.
 That is a good idea.
 One thing I do is a sprinkle a little paprika on them for color.
 That seems to help crispify.
 And I usually bake or boil the potatoes first.
-Then chill them.
-Then cube them.
-I like to chop up some garlic and saute that with some onions before I add the potatoes.

 when you cube your pot. put them into a ziplock bag and pour some oil into the bag......coat well, and spray your skillet with cooking spray........get the grease hot before adding pot. once you put them in, keep them moving until they are cooked enough on each side to prevent sticking to the skillet.......move often......do not stir as this squashes the pot.....hope this helps......